michael105/slterm/README.md

    * Input translation of unicode / X Keysyms to the current codepage
    * Several performance and memory related modifications;
      slterm might be the fastest available terminal emulator for X
-   * secure mode, option -X: lock all pages into memory, prevent swapping
+   * secure mode, option -X. lock all pages into memory, prevent swapping
    * Gradient custom 32 color palette for colors 0..7
 	  (0..7 with attributes normal, bold, faint, bold_faint) and the first 16 background colors
    * Copy whole lines in the history with 'yy' in selection mode
    * Additional cursor shapes
    * utf8 clipboard conversion

 Statically linked binaries with all dependencies are at